 Well, you could sell it immediately in its unassessed form if you wanted to, although we wouldn't recommend it.
-No, if you want to get more than a paltry 100 Bells for a fossil, you'll want to get it accessed.
+If you want to get more than a paltry 100 Bells for a fossil, you'll want to get it assessed by Blathers.

-Fortunately, Blathers (the owl at the museum) is not only a knowledgeable ichthyologist and entomologist, but also an expert in the field of palaeontology.
+Fortunately, the owl at the museum is not only a knowledgeable ichthyologist and entomologist, but also an expert in the field of palaeontology.
 Simply ask him to assess your fossils and he'll identify them for you.
 Pro tip!
 Wait until you've dug up a batch of fossils and get them all assessed at the same time to avoid unnecessary blathering from the lovable, long-winded owl.

 Once the fossils are assessed, you have three options.
 You can donate them to the museum, sell them to Timmy and Tommy at Nook's Cranny for a good price, or keep the pieces and assemble your own displays at home or around your island.